ibm-cloud-docs/logs-router/target-default.md

 # Enforcing default targets
 {: #target-default}

-You can configure up to two default targets for collecting logs data that is not explicitly managed in the {{site.data.keyword.logs_router_full_notm}} account's routing rules.
+You can configure up to two default targets for collecting logs data that is not explicitly managed in the {{site.data.keyword.logs_routing_full_notm}} account's routing rules.
 {: shortdesc}